 If you have a newer RV with tank heaters installed, you may be wondering if there is anything more you can do to further protect your new rig.
 You’re in luck!
 Besides using nontoxic antifreeze, you can buy heaters for your pipes and the elbows of your pipes.

 These little heaters operate almost identically to your large tank pad heaters, except they are much smaller.
-Drawing very little amps, these tiny heaters can be adhered to your RV’s various pipes and fixtures.
+Drawing very few amps, these tiny heaters can adhere to your RV’s various pipes and fixtures.
+There are specialty pipe elbow heaters for any tricky pipe corners that may be present in your rig.

+These pads still have to be integrated into your RV’s electrical system, but it may be something to consider should you not need an entire tank pad heater at this time.
 Given their small size and minimal amperage draw (usually less than 3 amps per heater), these little guys are primarily made for DC battery power.
 This could be a pro or con, depending on your intended usage and travel plans.

 These pads may work perfectly if your holding tank heating pads are currently on your AC system.
 That way, your batteries aren’t taking the brunt of the amperage necessary to keep these heaters running!